jkrauss82/vaillant-efficiency/README.md

 **!
 Important: this software is early alpha work-in-progress and not ready for production - USE AT YOUR OWN RISK !**

+**This project is a private endeavour and not an official Vaillant project.
+It is not associated with Vaillant in any way.**

 ## Overview

 I am developing this tool to fix some shortcomings of the Vaillant controller.